drupalprojects/mutual_credit/README.txt

 * MULTIPLE CURRENCIES *
 ***********************
 In my early work with LETSlink UK, the need for more than one currency was clearly expressed.
 Either to allow trading of time-based currencies alongside LETS, or to allow subgroups within a larger system.
 Even before that, when I first contacted Michael Linton five years ago I learned that he had moved way beyond LETS.
 He has been proposing for some time that anyone should be able to start a mututal credit currency, and that any number of these currencies could be running in parallel.
 Economically though, these ideas have never been demonstrated, in part because of lack of software, and in part, I suspect, because not enough people have yet understood them.
-So the marketplace module had multiple currencies built in to the transaction engine, and there is a secondary module which defines currency as a nodetype and provides the forms for editing them.
+So the mutual_credit module had multiple currencies built in to the transaction engine, and there is a secondary module which defines currency as a nodetype and provides the forms for editing them.

 The transaction object, form and many of the displays all carry with them a currency ID.
 In a single currency system, this value is set at zero and the default currency properties stored in a system variable.
 For systems with more currencies, a database table is needed.
 Each currency has the following values: